alxjrvs/salvageunion-reference/tools/rules-parser/README.md

 ## Notes

-- The PDF file must be located at `.rules/Salvage Union Core Book Digital Edition 2.0a.pdf`
+- The PDF file must be located at `.rules/Salvage Union Workshop Manual Digital Edition 2.0a.pdf`
 - All tools output JSON for easy parsing and integration with other scripts